DavidNemeth/.NET-Projects/SzereloCegApp/Readme.md

-Project I made for school, just for fun.
+Project i made for school.
 Small business application to keep track of employers and clients.
 The application in it self is specific to be used for a car-mechanic business,
 but the main intention was to make it flexible, so with a few changes it is easy to make it work for any type of enterprise.